 BB: Because, it's just my experience, right?
 So, companies are super tight because they take a long time to change.
 It's been a bit forced by COVID.
 I've said that there's some things going on, which might have taken three or four years, but companies are super tight.
 If you want to change, you have to go through eight levels of permission, finishing at the board before you can make a decision that finishes in your C-Suite.
 People change what they want very, very quickly.
 People are agile.
 Organizations are not.
 So, what I've learned is, as soon as we, and I just gave you the example of employer brand.
 Companies have only just now startedgetting their employer branding strategy right, in terms of how they present themselves.
 And it's not what the candidates want anymore.
 Right?So, it's always this race of, the people are ahead of the way the organizations are.
 So, do I think it’s going to become part of the value proposition of where people want to work, no more so than other locations.
 I think you will...
 What it comes down to is much more understanding about the individual.
 And the biggest mistake I've seen over this period of time is that people have gone remote.
 And all they've tried to do is, move the office to your front room.

 BB: Maybe that's all they've done.
 Either their expectation, their method of working method, your method of measuring you and managing you.
 The other...
 I'll tell you the thing that I see really missing from remote working that I think is a piece we need to think around, is, everything has become planned when it's digital.
 So, every phone call that you have, every interaction, every Zoom meeting you go on, is very structured, very planned.

-BB:And the thing I think we're missing and I'm missing .
+BB:And the thing I think we're missing and I'm missing this two accounts.
 One is working, and the other one is life, life in general.
 I happen to think those two things are the same thing, but what's missing is the creativity of accidental engagement.